biniow/pdm/README.md

 ![detailed](https://user-images.githubusercontent.com/25990328/50550478-f4d5c980-0c71-11e9-90c6-a668e9f39c6b.png)

-Registartation in plugins registry is very.
+Registartation in plugins registry is very easy process.
 Configuration is split into two sections `INPUT_FORMATS` and `OUTPUT_FORMATS`.
 First level of configuration's data structure defines supported formats.
 Moreover each format can has defined alternate readers and writers which point to callable functions, but it is important, that every format should support ***defult*** reader/writer.

 ```python
 from pdm.data_processors import csv, json, html, text